 An S corporation is a C corporation that has opted to be taxed under subchapter S of the Internal Revenue Code to avoid double taxation.
-A S corp is considered a disregarded entity and is thus subject to pass-through taxation, in which shareholders report profits and losses on their individual tax returns.
+An S corp is considered a disregarded entity and is thus subject to pass-through taxation, in which shareholders report profits and losses on their individual tax returns.

 S Corp Profit Distribution

-The board of directors of a S corporation decides if and how profits are distributed to shareholders.
+The board of directors of an S corporation decides if and how profits are distributed to shareholders.
 This board is also responsible for the corporation's day to day management.
 The shareholders vote to elect the board members but that is the extent of their influence.
 Some shareholders may have enough shares to elect themselves as board members and are thus considered shareholder-directors.

 Taxation of S Corporation Dividends

 Each year, every shareholder must adjust his or her stock basis to reflect income gains, losses, distributions, and deduction.
 This is required to preserve S corporation status and avoid double taxation.
-Stock basis must be increased for all income, capital contributions, and excess deductions and decreased for distributions, loss and deduction items, and the amount of the shareholder deduction provided it is not greater than the shareholder's portion of the corporation's oil and gas profits, if applicable.
+The stock basis must be increased for all income, capital contributions, and excess deductions and decreased for distributions, loss and deduction items, and the amount of the shareholder deduction provided it is not greater than the shareholder's portion of the corporation's oil and gas profits, if applicable.

 These adjustments must be made in a specific order because usually the stock basis determines whether a specific distribution is taxable.